 Disability: People who display bullying behaviours may see children and young people with disabilities as being less able to defend themselves and less able to tell an adult what has happened.
-The bullying behaviour is likely to be focused upon their specific disability or disabilities, whether they are in mainstream schooling or in specialist provision, and may result in a need for additional support to be provided.
+The bullying behaviour is likely to be focused upon their specific disability or disabilities.